ynput/OpenPype/website/docs/artist_hosts_resolve.md

 import TabItem from '@theme/TabItem';

 :::warning
-Before you will be able to start with OpenPype tools in Blackmagic DaVinci Resolve (BMDVR) installation of own Python 3.6 interpreter and PySide 2 has to be done.
-Follow [this](#installation-of-python-and-pyside) link for more information
+Before you are able to start with OpenPype tools in DaVinci Resolve, installation of its own Python 3.6 interpreter and PySide 2 has to be done.
+Go to [Installation of python and pyside](#installation-of-python-and-pyside) link for more information
 :::